PyQGIS Script to Calculate Polygon Areas

 Troubleshooting

-• AttributeError: 'QgsVectorLayer' object has no attribute 'dataProvider': The layer is likely a raster or not fully loaded.
-Verify with layer.type() == QgsMapLayer.VectorLayer.
+• AttributeError: 'QgsVectorLayer' object has no attribute 'dataProvider': The layer is likely not fully loaded or is a raster.
+Verify with from qgis.core import QgsMapLayer; layer.type() == QgsMapLayer.VectorLayer.

 • QgsVectorLayerError: Could not add field: The data source is read-only or lacks write permissions.
 Export to GeoPackage first using QgsVectorFileWriter.